 This party style works especially well for friends who live close to one another either in a neighborhood, an apartment building, or a condo complex.
 Then everyone can walk from home to home without worrying about organizing cars and designated drivers.
 It also facilitates digesting between courses!

 When planning your dinner, you should schedule no more than 3-4 courses.
 Beyond that, the logistics become too complicated with too much time wasted on traveling.
-Plan on at least a three hour evening, in order to allow for 45 minutes to an hour at each stop.
+Plan on at least a three hour evening, to allow for 45 minutes to an hour at each stop.